Alabama National Cemetery

-Alabama National Cemetery is a United States National Cemetery located in Montevallo, Alabama, about 35 miles south of Birmingham, Alabama.
-It encompasses 479 acre, will serve veterans' needs for at least the next 50 years, and interments began on June 25, 2009.
+Alabama National Cemetery is a United States National Cemetery located in Montevallo, Alabama, about 35 miles south of Birmingham.
+It encompasses 479 acre, and should serve veterans' needs for at least the next 50 years.
+Interments began on June 25, 2009.

 History

 The Mobile National Cemetery was closed to interments in the 1990s.
 The other Alabama site is Fort Mitchell National Cemetery near Phenix City, 150 miles southeast.
 The Veterans Administration was authorized to establish six new burial sites by the National Cemetery Act of 2003.
-Areas not served by an existing National Cemetery and containing at least 170,000 veteran residents included Bakersfield, California; Birmingham, Alabama; Jacksonville, Florida; Sarasota County, Florida; southeastern Pennsylvania and Columbia- Greenville, South Carolina.
+Areas not served by an existing National Cemetery and containing at least 170,000 veteran residents included Bakersfield, California; Birmingham, Alabama; Jacksonville, Florida; Sarasota County, Florida; Philadelphia metropolitan area and Columbia- Greenville, South Carolina.

-In July 2007, the Department of Veterans Affairs purchased the Alabama National Cemetery site for approximately $8 million and awarded a contract in September 2007 to Civil Consultants, Inc. to design the new cemetery.
+In July 2007, the U.S. Department of Veterans Affairs purchased the Alabama National Cemetery site for approximately $8 million and awarded a contract in September 2007 to Civil Consultants, Inc. to design the new cemetery.